Site, page and nav variables

 System variables

-The following frontmatter variables affect the operation of wmk itself, rather than being exclusively handled by Mako templates.
+The following frontmatter variables affect the operation of wmk itself, rather than being exclusively used by templates.

 Templates

-For both template and layout, the .mhtml extension of the template may be omitted.
-If the template value appears to have no extension, .mhtml is assumed; but if the intended template file has a different extension, then it of course cannot be omitted.
+For both template and layout, the .mhtml (or .html in the case of Jinja2) extension of the template may be omitted.
+If the template value appears to have no extension, .mhtml or .html (depending on the template engine) is assumed; but if the intended template file has a different extension, then it must of course be specified.

 Likewise, a leading base/ directory may be omitted when specifying template or layout.
 For instance, a layout value of post would find the template file base/post.mhtml unless a post.mhtml file exists in the template root somewhere in the template search path.